sundarcodes/FEE-Bootcamp-May-2018/Assignments/Week2/README.md

 # Week 2 Assignment Instructions

-At the end of Week 2, all team members are expected to complete the following assignments:
+At the end of Week 2, you are expected to complete the following assignments:

 1. Building a responsive web page without using any CSS framework
 2. Building a responsive web page with bootstrap